opengisch/QField/doc/dev.md

 ### Tests

 To build with tests, you can specify `-DENABLE_TESTS=ON`.

+### IMU Calibration

+The workflow to calibrate IMU enabled receivers is described in `imu_calibration.md`.
 To run the tests, run `ctest` in the build folder.

 The testing framework `Catch2` has minimal version 3, so you might need to install it separately and pass it with `-DCatch2_ROOT=${HOME}/vcpkg/packages/catch2_x64-linux`.